ToVinhKhang/ToVinhKhang/README.md

 # INTRODUCTION

-_With a software engineering background, delicate business mind, over 3 years of experience in SaaS product development, involvement in all phases of typical SDLC, user-centric design, and data-informed approach, I'm confident and excited to take jobs related to product management from Ecommerce to Warehouse Operations.
-I can work under pressure, eager to learn new business trends and technology.
-Especially, I love driving products to grow business and make society better._
+_Over 3 years experience in SaaS product development, involved in all phases of typical SDLC.
+With software engineering background and delicate business mind, I leverage technology to serve business.
+So far, I have managed multiple projects from different business domains, most of the features were built from scratch and rolled out successfully.
+I enjoyed the fast-paced environment, fostering product innovation.
+Especially empowered to drive products grow business and make society better._
 <br />

 <br />